-Yesterday was on of Those Days.
+Yesterday was one of Those Days.

-You know the ones….
 You wake up thinking you have the whole day sorted and then things go to hell in a hand basket right from the very beginning.

 Plans got changed and rearranged and traumas began before we’d even been out of bed for fifteen minutes.
 Just when I thought I’d gotten sorted with one disaster the next one happened… oh it was joyous.